4 min

 Septic tanks are used by businesses and homeowners alike, so there is always a need for cleaning services and repairs.
 This industry presents a promising business opportunity, so if you want to start operating independently, you will have an excellent chance to succeed.

-To build your own profitable and thriving enterprise, you should educate yourself on septic systems, get certificates and permits, meet local regulations, finance your new business, purchase equipment, software, and a fleet of pump trucks, hire a team and spread the word about your services.
+To build your own profitable and thriving enterprise, you should educate yourself on septic systems, get certificates and permits, meet local regulations, finance your new business, purchase equipment, field service management software, and a fleet of pump trucks, hire a team and spread the word about your services.